 If you rely on a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
 If you still can’t get it to work, call us at 815-410-1128 for assistance.

 Your AC typically has a shut-off lever near its condenser.
 This lever is generally in a metal box hung on your home.
-If your air conditioner has recently been maintained, the switch may have accidentally been left in the “off” setting.
+If your air conditioner has recently been maintained, the switch may have accidentally been turned off.